qutip/qutip/doc/guide/dynamics/dynamics-bloch-redfield.rst

 where the resulting `output` is an instance of the class :class:`qutip.Result`.

 .. note::
-    While the code example simulates the Bloch-Redfield equation in the secular approximation, qutip's implementation allows the user to simulate the non-secular version of the Bloch-Redfield equation by setting ``sec_cutoff=-1``, as well as do a partial secular approximation by setting it to a  ``float`` meaning a higher cutoff, its default value is 0.1 which corresponds to the secular approximation.
+    While the code example simulates the Bloch-Redfield equation in the secular approximation, QuTiP's implementation allows the user to simulate the non-secular version of the Bloch-Redfield equation by setting ``sec_cutoff=-1``, as well as do a partial secular approximation by setting it to a  ``float`` meaning a higher cutoff, its default value is 0.1 which corresponds to the secular approximation.
     For example the command
     ::